Tech-Curriculums/Command-Line-Interface-101/CLI-101/SSH-Tutorial/README.md

 Typical Uses:

-* Added `Hotfixes` :hot: to your website/web-application.
+* Added `Hotfixes` to your website/web-application.
 * System Administration -- locking down your server from being trolled.
 * Getting files from a Server or another computer (using `scp` transfer protocol)